yoeriboven/laravel-log-db/README.md

 ```

 ### Pruning the logs
-You can automatically remove logs older dan `x` days.
-To do so, set the `days` key in the configuration and add the following to the scheduler:
+To automatically delete logs older than a specified number of days, set the `days` key in the configuration and schedule log pruning:

 ```php
 $schedule->command('model:prune', [